yankcrime/datacentred-ldap/README.md

 ```

 Please note that password entries need to be hashed before being passed to LDAP.
 You may use the puppet function `sha1digest` (see the Functions section below) or another hashing scheme such as MD5 or libcrypt.
 These will appear as `"{MD5}ghGY787GHvh8Uhj"` or `"{CRYPT}$6$hG7Ggh$hjhjkHUGYU67hgGt67h01hdsghGH"`, respectively.

+#### Attribute Mutability

+As demonstrated in the above example attributes can be flagged as being mutable.
+This enables the provider to merely check for the existence of an attribute and ignore the actual content.
+The typical use case would be to initialise the directory with default values which can then be updated by the user, in this case the _userPassword_ attribute is set to _Passw0rd_, which can then be changed at will by the user as directed by their security policy without having to update configuration management code to do so.

 #### Hiera example